dakistrentos/libft/README.md

 Part 1

-Reproduced the following C functions (These functions do not need any external functions):
+Reproduce the following C functions (These functions do not need any external functions):
 - memset
 - bzero
 - memcpy